Be alert to early symptoms of leukemia and keep children away from threats

 6. Lesions on the skin and mucous membranes

-The skin damage of leukemia patients is manifested as nodules, lumps and spots.
-Mucosal lesions refer to the swelling and ulcers of the oral mucosa, nasal mucosa and respiratory mucosa.
+The skin damage of leukemia patients manifests as nodules, lumps, and spots.
+Mucosal lesions refer to the swelling and ulcers of the oral mucosa, nasal mucosa, and respiratory mucosa.
 Pay attention to distinguish them from general ulcer diseases.

 Leukemia is mainly caused by the increase of red blood cells and platelets in patients, and abnormal bone marrow, mainly affected by environmental factors and genetic factors.
-Therefore, it is recommended that patients should be adjusted from their daily diet to eat more blood and nourishing food and enhance bone health food , Help prevent leukemia.
+Therefore, it is recommended that patients adjust their daily diet to include more blood and nourishing foods, enhance bone health, and help prevent leukemia.

 Subscribe To Our Newsletter